Trio for oboe, bassoon and piano: Music

-The Trio is in three movements – Presto, Andante and Rondo.
+The Trio is in three movements:

 The playing time is about 14 minutes.

 Like several of the composers whom Poulenc admired and who influenced him, (Note: Keith Daniel (1982) and Roger Nichols (2020) name Chabrier, Debussy, Satie and Stravinsky.) he was unattracted to traditional sonata form with exposition and development of themes.
 He preferred what he called an "episodic" style, in which a theme is presented with no development and is followed by a contrasting theme, similarly treated.
 Nevertheless, many years after the work was written, Poulenc told Claude Rostand:

 In a 1998 study of Poulenc, Keith Daniel suggests that this ex post facto analysis by Poulenc was to some extent myth-making – something he was given to.
 Roger Nichols (2020) concurs and considers the most striking feature of the Trio is its depth of feeling, "especially in the central Andante where, in his favourite B flat major and over a continuously pulsing quaver movement, he gives full rein to his lyrical gifts".
 Poulenc's biographer Henri Hell comments that several themes recall Mozart, notably the first bars of the Andante.

-I: Presto
+I. Presto

 Before the presto begins there is a slow (♩ = 76) 15-bar introduction in 4/4 time.
 First, the piano is heard in a series of bare chords; the bassoon joins in the fourth bar and the oboe in the eighth.
 The analyst Claude Caré likens the introduction to "a very grand centuries-old portico", Wilfrid Mellers calls it "quasi-Lullian" and both Hell and Nichols find clear echoes of the ceremonious French overture and "the Versailles of Louis XIV".
 Mellers finds "a Stravinskian starkness" in the introduction, and Hell comments that one can never be sure whether its tone is grave or wry.
 The presto (minim =104) begins with a classically double-dotted theme for the bassoon in B-flat minor, echoed by the oboe, a semitone higher.
 A new theme in F minor – which in a traditional sonata form movement might be the second subject – is succeeded by a middle section at half speed, in which Mellers hears the influence of Gluck.
 The lively opening theme of the presto returns to round off the movement.

-II: Andante
+II.
+Andante

 The slow movement, marked "Andante con moto" (♪= 84), is "melodically vocal in idiom and pianistically luxuriant" (Mellers).
 The opening theme, in B-flat major is a gentle 4/8 tune.
 There are further echoes of Gluck, with a quotation from his "Dance of the Blessed Spirits".
 The oboe has a melody of "melancholy grace".
 The mood becomes less idyllic towards the end of the movement: in Mellers's words, "the delights of pastoral F major [become] shadowed with chromatics", and the final chord is in F minor, a key associated with dirges.